-HIE connectivity enabled care for evacuated patients when Hurricane Irma hit.
+A health information exchange enabled care for evacuated hospital patients when Hurricane Irma hit.

 Hurricane Irma cut a devastating path through the Caribbean and the southeastern United States, leaving 144 people dead and nearly $65 billion in damage in its wake in September 2017.